 Golf Rules Explained: Provisional Ball (Rule 18.3)

 The provisional ball Rule is one of the most useful Rules in the book.
 If, after playing a shot, you think your ball may be lost outside of a penalty area or out of bounds, you should play a provisional ball.
-The purpose of the Rule is to save time, hence the player must inform his opponent, marker or fellow-competitor that he intends to play a provisional ball, and he must play it before he goes forward to search for the original ball.
+The purpose of the Rule is to save time, hence the best time to play a provisional ball is before you go forward to search for the original ball, especially if it is some 200-250 yards away.

 If the player fails to make it clear that he intends to play a provisional ball and plays another ball, that ball is not a provisional ball; instead it becomes the ball in play under penalty of stroke and distance (Rule 18.3b).